overturetool/overturetool.github.io/publications/PlannedPublications.md

 ## Planned submissions for the Overture Workshop in connection with FM'2016
 - Extensions of the Overture tool from the TEMPO project, Nico Plat, Peter Gorm Larsen, Luis Diogo Couto, Kenneth Lausdahl
 - Drone Control using Crescendo and INTO-CPS, Casper Thule and René Nilsson
-- Towards VDM-SL to C#/.dot translation, ??
+- Towards VDM-SL to C#/.dot translation, Steffen Diswal, Peter Tran-Jørgensen and Peter Gorm Larsen
 - Web-IDE??
 - Automated VDM-SL to Smalltalk Code Generators for Live Specification Environments, Tomohiro Oda, Keijiro Araki and Peter Gorm Larsen
+- Extending Overture with Implicit Monitoring of Instance Variables, Luis Diogo Couto, Kenneth Lausdahl, Nico Plat, Peter Gorm Larsen and Ken Pierce
+- Collaborative Modelling Using Automated Negotiations, Nico Plat, Peter Gorm Larsen and Ken Pierce

 #### Conferences / Journals

 ## In preparation
 - A Formal Modeling Tool for Exploratory Modeling in Software Development, Tomohiro Oda, Keijiro Araki and Peter Gorm Larsen.
 To be submitted to IEICE Transactions on Information and Systems, Special Section on Formal Approach